 13. Double your options

-In a larger bathroom, a double vanity set-up is useful so that partners don’t have to fight for space in the morning rush and so that individual toiletries are kept close to hand.
-In this room by Paloma Contreras Interior Design, twin vanities flank a focal point bath, creating a symmetrical design that is as elegant as it is practical.
+In a larger bathroom or master bathroom, a double vanity set-up is useful so that partners don’t have to fight for space in the morning rush and so that individual toiletries are kept close to hand.
+In this room by Paloma Contreras Interior Design (opens in new tab), twin vanities flank a focal point bath, creating a symmetrical design that is as elegant as it is practical.

 14. Soften the look of bathroom storage